wilsonmar/oss-perf/jmeter.md

 ⌘+.
 In 'Advanced', go to Connection settings and set up your localhost as a proxy server.
 Assign different ports to different protocols.
 Press Start at the bottom of the page to begin recording.

+0. Run
+1. Notice that since Protocol: `https` was not specified, two requests were done.
+One for http and one for https.
+2. To avoid the repeat, specify Protocol `https`.

 <a id="JMeterAPIscripts">
 ## JMeter API scripts</a>